Engelbert, Duke of Carinthia: Life

-Engelbert II was the son of Count Engelbert I of Sponheim (d.
+Engelbert II was the son of Engelbert I, Margrave of Istria (d.
 1096) and his wife Hedwig of uncertain descent, maybe a daughter of the Billung duke Bernard II of Saxony.
 His grandfather Count Siegfried I of Sponheim (d.
 1065) came to Carinthia about 1035 as an attendant of Emperor Conrad II.

 In 1099 Pope Urban II appointed Engelbert II Vogt protector of Saint Paul's Abbey, founded by his father.
 About 1100 he established the County of Kraiburg on the inherited estates of his wife Uta, daughter of Burgrave Ulric of Passau.
 He also acquired two castles in the Trixen valley near Völkermarkt from the Bishop of Gurk and the market town of Friesach in 1106.
 About 1107 he was elevated to a margrave in Istria and Carniola, succeeding Count Ulric II of Weimar.

 Unlike his father, Engelbert II was a loyal supporter of the ruling Salian dynasty and also a fierce opponent of Archbishop Conrad I of Salzburg in the yet unresolved Investiture Controversy.
 He stood as guarantor of German king Henry V at his coronation as Holy Roman Emperor in February 1111 and witnessed the Concordat of Worms with Pope Callixtus II in September 1122.
 In the same year his elder brother Henry IV was created Duke of Carinthia and Margrave of Verona, and upon his death in 1123 Engelbert II succeeded him.
 The next year he ceded Istria to his son Engelbert III.

 In 1135 Engelbert II renounced Carinthia and Verona, whereafter Emperor Lothair II enfeoffed his son Ulrich I. Engelbert retired to Seeon Abbey in the Bavarian Chiemgau, where he died on 13 April 1141.